Diversity, Equity, and Action

 - MK Asante, author of Buck

-In 2015, the Miquon School Board of Directors appointed a steering committee to assess the community’s thoughts around equity and diversity.
+The Miquon School Board of Directors’ Diversity, Equity, and Action (DEA) committee gauges the community’s thoughts around equity and diversity and plans activities.
 Through surveys and community meetings, the group is striving to provide opportunities for Miquon community members to share their individual voice on this important topic.
 Ultimately, this work will inform the development of a strategic plan for diversity, equity, and action at Miquon.

 Events and Special Programs

-Events are seen as on (but not the only) method to raise awareness and celebrate the diversity of those around us.
-Recently, Miquon hosted the area’s first-ever Elementary School Diversity Day, an awareness-building event put together by the Greater Philadelphia Diversity Collaborative.
-Over one-hundred students and teachers from several area independent schools participated in art projects, cooperative games, team building activities, and sessions ranging from “We’re in this Together” to “What is Social Justice?”
+Events are seen as one (but not the only) method to raise awareness and celebrate the diversity of those around us.
+Miquon has twice hosted the area’s Elementary School Diversity Day, an awareness-building event put together by the Greater Philadelphia Diversity Collaborative.
+Over one-hundred students and teachers from several area independent schools participate in art projects, cooperative games, team building activities, and sessions ranging from “We’re in this Together” to “What is Social Justice?”

 Other recent programs for our students and community include: